Malament–Hogarth spacetime

 A Malament–Hogarth (M-H) spacetime, named after David B. Malament and Mark Hogarth, is a relativistic spacetime that possesses the following property: there exists a worldline $\lambda$ and an event p such that all events along $\lambda$ are a finite interval in the past of p, but the proper time along $\lambda$ is infinite.
 The event p is known as an M-H event.

+The boundary between events with the M-H property and events without it is a Cauchy horizon.
+M-H spacetimes correspond to black holes which live forever and have an inner horizon.
+The inner horizon is the Cauchy surface.

 Significance

 The significance of M-H spacetimes is that they allow for the implementation of certain non-Turing computable tasks (hypercomputation).
 The idea is for an observer at some event in p's past to set a computer (Turing machine) to work on some task and then have the Turing machine travel on $\lambda$, computing for all eternity.
 Since $\lambda$ lies in p's past, the Turing machine can signal (a solution) to p at any stage of this never-ending task.
 Meanwhile, the observer takes a quick trip (finite proper time) through spacetime to p, to pick up the solution.
 The set-up can be used to decide the halting problem, which is known to be undecidable by an ordinary Turing machine.
 All the observer needs to do is to prime the Turing machine to signal to p if and only if the Turing machine halts.